Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

-As a benchmark, we also compared against LAMA \cite{richter2010lama}, a planner with full access to a declarative representation of the problem.
-We ran LAMA\footnote{Implemented in Fast Downward \cite{helmert2006fast}.
-We use only the first iteration of LAMA, \texttt{--alias lama-first}, since we care about satisficing plans.} on the same problems we used with PDDLGym, as well as a \rm{SAS}$^{+}$ representation of the Rubik's cube, adapted from \citet{buchner2018abstraction}.\footnote{On a different PDDL version of the Rubik's cube, LAMA failed to complete the translation step before using all of its 16GB of memory.} We find our method is competitive with LAMA, across the majority of domains, despite the fact that LAMA has access to more information.
-On the 100 hardest Rubik's cube problems from \citet{buchner2018abstraction}, we find that LAMA generates 9.1M states on average, while our approach generates only 171K.
+As a point of reference, we also compared against LAMA \cite{richter2010lama} which has full access to a declarative representation of the problem---information far beyond what is available to black-box planners.
+We ran the first iteration of LAMA on the same problems we used with PDDLGym, as well as a \rm{SAS}$^{+}$ representation of the Rubik's cube, adapted from \textcite{buchner2018abstraction}.
+On a different PDDL version of Rubik's cube, LAMA failed to complete the translation step before running out of memory (16GB).
+We find our method is competitive with LAMA, across the majority of domains, despite the fact that LAMA has access to more information.
+On the 100 hardest Rubik's cube problems from \textcite{buchner2018abstraction}, which neither primitive-action baseline can solve, LAMA generates 9.1 million states on average, whereas our approach generates only 171 thousand.